 From a distance, the tree appears like any other coast redwood, but when you get up close, you can see strange furrowed ridges along the trunk.
 Looking up, this odd arrangement transitions into a spiral pattern midway through the crown.
 The only other redwood known to display similar traits is the ‘Corkscrew Tree’ growing in Prairie Creek Redwood State Park.
 Other redwoods may exhibit interesting spiral patterns but none have these unusual characteristics seen within both of these trees.

 Viewed from the south, this is the picture that gives the tree its namesake.
 Note how many furrowed ridges are within the bark.

 Basal sprouts rising from the north side of the Churro Tree.

 Here you can see a side-by-side comparison of the Churro Tree to a normal coast redwood.
 Note how unusual the bark pattern is when compared to the multistem tree on the right.

 What’s also peculiar is there’s another redwood near the Churro Tree that has an unusual shape as well.
 The ‘Sideways Redwood’ grows only a few hundred feet away from the Churro Tree and exhibits a horizontal growing pattern despite its sunny location.

 So with the back story told, is the Churro Tree & Sideways Redwood the results of genetic mutations induced by soil contamination?
-It’s question like this that drives researchers at Chimera Redwoods to find out.
-Currently we’re in the process of collecting soil from these unique sites with the intent of test them for heavy metals.
+It’s a question like this that drives researchers at Chimera Redwoods to find out.
+Currently, we’re in the process of collecting soil from these unique sites with the intent of testing them for heavy metals.
 That step will be done when funding can be secured at some point in the future.